nmshd/documentation/_docs_integrate/data-model-overview.md

 #### PeerAttributeSucceededNotificationItem

-A PeerAttributeSucceededNotificationItem will be sent, if an Attribute, an Identity has shared with a peer, was succeeded by the Identity and they choose to notify the peer about it.
+A PeerAttributeSucceededNotificationItem will be sent if an Attribute, an Identity has shared with a peer, was succeeded by the Identity and they choose to notify the peer about it.
 Internally, the succeeded version will then be created at the peer's side as successor for the previously received Attribute.

 | Name             | Type                                                                                           | Description                                                            |